Natasha N. Jones

 Published October 31, 2024 in College of Arts & Letters

 Collage of six people in a 3x2 grid.
 Top row, left to right: woman with long wavy auburn hair, wearing a purple blouse; man with light hair and beard, wearing a suit jacket and tie; woman with curly hair pulled back, wearing a light cardigan and smiling.
-Bottom row, left to right: man with short gray hair and beard, wearing a green shirt; woman with glasses and a smile, wearing a magenta top; woman with light hair and glasses, wearing a black top, standing by a window
+Bottom row, left to right: man with short gray hair and beard, wearing a green shirt; woman with glasses and a smile, wearing a magenta top; woman with light hair and glasses, wearing a black top, standing by a window.

 The College of Arts & Letters recognized its 2024 Faculty Award winners for their outstanding leadership, teaching, innovation, and community engagement as well as the impact they have made to…Read now »